Statistical Mechanics of the Climate System and of Ecosystems

 Climate Predictability across Scales - Johannes Lohmann, University of Copenhagen

-Multistability of the Ocean Circulation - Kyle Welch, Physical Review Letters
+Climate Response and Climate Variability - Kyle Welch, Physical Review Letters

 The ongoing climate crisis and Holocene mass extinction are extremely serious challenges faced by humanity.
 A rapidly evolving and increasing interdisciplinary scholarship is addressing causes, impacts, and potential solutions or at least adaptation and mitigation measures.
 Ideas borrowed from statistical physics, dynamical systems, stochastic processes together with numerical modelling and extensive deployment of the most recent methodologies of Deep Learning and data-driven methods in general are moving forward the understanding of the climate system and of ecosystems.